-The summer of 2013, she completed shooting on her directorial debut, a short film she also wrote and produced, called Flip Fantasia, which was recently accepted into the Macon Film Festival.
+The summer of 2013, she completed shooting on her directorial debut, a short film she also wrote and produced, called Flip Fantasia, which was accepted into the Macon Film Festival.

-In 2012, Cady worked as an associate producer on the festival award winning film “How We Got Away With It.”
+Other behind the camera credits include working as an associate producer on the festival award winning film “How We Got Away With It.”
 She was involved in every step of the filmmaking process, from inception to color and sound edit to festival submission and sales.
 Awards include first runner up for Narrative Feature at the Sonoma Film Festival and Best Thriller at the Bare Bones Film Festival.
 The film is set for release in spring of 2014.

 Cady has worked extensively in film, night time television, and theater.
 In 2008 she was featured in two independent films: “Soldier’s Heart,” detailing PTSD in a Vietnam Vet long home from the war and “Home Movie,” a psychological thriller released through IFC.
 Other film credits of note include the Hamptons Film Festival award winning film “Alma Mater.”
 Television credits include “Law and Order SVU,” “Cheers” and “St. Elsewhere.”
 Off-Broadway credits of note include David Ives’ “The Red Address” at Second Stage.
 For a full resume please visit IMDB .
 Check out her Active Pitch page to watch her reel or download a resume.